It's a Big Country: Plot

 Episode 3, "The Negro Story", with no director credit, is a five-minute narrated documentary featuring Black Americans, starting with their military service in the Navy.
 There are clips of a Black midshipman becoming an ensign upon graduating from Annapolis, Black sailors, WACs, and paratroopers are shown, followed by scenes in London of the first Black general Benjamin O. Davis Sr. and his son Benjamin O. Davis Jr. The newsreel footage then moves on to sports figures Jackie Robinson, Jesse Owens, Joe Louis, Sugar Ray Robinson and Levi Jackson.
-Entertainers Marian Anderson (performing in front of the Lincoln Memorial), Lena Horne, Ethel Waters, Duke Ellington, Louis Armstrong, Eddie "Rochester" Anderson and the Berry Brothers are also depicted.
+Entertainers Marian Anderson (performing in front of the Lincoln Memorial after the DAR refused her the use of Constitution Hall), Lena Horne, Ethel Waters, Duke Ellington, Louis Armstrong, Eddie "Rochester" Anderson and the Berry Brothers are also shown.
 Those who have contributed to public service are then featured — New York City judges Francis Rivers and Jane Bolin, radiologist Benjamin W. Anthony, New York Congressman Adam Clayton Powell Jr., the Right Reverend Bravid Harris, Federal judge Irvin Mollison, California Deputy Attorney General Pauli Murray, architect Paul Williams, 1946 American Mother of the Year Mrs. Emma Clement and Nobel Peace Prize winner Dr. Ralph Bunche.
 Finally, there is newsreel footage of George Washington Carver, who died in 1943, "and in New York University's American Hall of Fame are the figures of many great Americans of the past and among them is the immortal Booker T. Washington", who died in 1915.

 In episode 4, "Rosika the Rose", directed by Charles Vidor, Hungarian immigrant Stefan Szabo is in the business of selling paprika.
-He has six daughters and does not want them to marry men of other nationalities.
-Rosa falls in love with Icarus Xenophon, who is Greek, and must overcome her father's objections.
+He claims that Hungarians and Greeks have hated each other for thousands of years.
+One of his six daughters, Rosa, secretly falls in love with—and marries—Icarus Xenophon, who is Greek.
+When the truth comes out, Icarus offers a consoling cup of coffee to Szabo, who rejects “Greek coffee”.
+Icarus produces a can of Washington Post coffee, with Washington's picture on it.